Is Oregon's population growing or shrinking?

 A state’s population is influenced by three factors:

-• Domestic migration, moving between states: Oregon’s population change from domestic migration was negative, with about 1,200 more people leaving for another state than moving in.
+- Domestic migration, moving between states: Oregon’s population change from domestic migration was positive, with about 2,200 more people moving to Oregon from other states than leaving.

 Components of population change